call-042PE/edit-memory/README.md

 So now you have no excuse for not started game hacking !

 ## Credits
-[GuidedHacking](https://guidedhacking.com/) for explaining so well game hacking  :blush:
+[GuidedHacking](https://guidedhacking.com/) to explain so well game hacking  :blush: